sourcecred/template-instance/README.md

 with the ledger updated with the new grain balances based on the users Cred scores.
 The amount of grain to get distributed every week can be defined in the `config/grain.json` file.

-There are three different policies that can be used to control how the grain gets distributed:
+There are three different policies that can be used to control how the grain gets distributed: `immediatePerWeek`, `balancedPerWeek`, and `recentPerWeek`.
+For info on what each policy does, how to choose the right policy for your community, and how Grain operates in general, see [How Grain Works](https://sourcecred.io/docs/beta/grain).

-- `immediatePerWeek` splits the grain evenly based on everyone's Cred in the last week only.
-- `balancedPerWeek` distributes the grain consistently based on total lifetime Cred scores. i.e. it balances the distribution of grain with the distribution of total historical Cred.
-- `recentPerWeek` distributes the grain based on an exponential decay, such that more recent contributions receive more grain than older contributions.

-You can choose to distribute grain using any one of these policies, or a weighted combination of all three.
-Simply specify the amount of grain to be distributed by each policy.
-For instance, in the example below, we tell SourceCred to distribute 1,000 grain every week, with 25% (250 grain) distributed according to `immediatePerWeek`, 25% (250 grain) distributed according to `balancedPerWeek`, and 75% (750 grain) distributed according to `recentPerWeek`.
+Below is an example `grain.json` file for a configuration that uses a combination of all three policies.
+Here we tell SourceCred to distribute 1,000 grain every week, with 25% (250 grain) distributed according to `immediatePerWeek`, 25% (250 grain) distributed according to `balancedPerWeek`, and 75% (750 grain) distributed according to `recentPerWeek`.

 ```
 {